Planning 7 min read

 The hotel-versus-house debate is one of the first decisions you will face.
 While hotels offer convenience and on-site staff, they rarely provide the communal experience that makes group getaways special.
 In a hotel, your group is fragmented across corridors and floors, meeting only at scheduled mealtimes in the restaurant.

 A large holiday house transforms the dynamic entirely.
 The entire property is exclusively yours.
 You can gather in the lounge at midnight, enjoy breakfast in your pyjamas at noon, and create shared memories in every room.
 For groups celebrating a special occasion, this privacy and togetherness is invaluable.
-View our Brighton Manor or Bath Spa Retreat to see what is possible.
+View our Brighton properties or Bath properties to see what is possible.

 Facilities to Prioritise